-Bowel endometriosis involves the abnormal growth of endometrial tissue in the intestines.
+Bowel endometriosis involves the abnormal growth of endometrial-like tissue in the intestines.

 In this article, learn more about the symptoms of bowel endometriosis, how doctors diagnose it, and what treatments are available.

-Bowel endometriosis occurs when tissues similar to endometrial tissue grow on the bowel or intestine.
+Bowel endometriosis occurs when endometrial-like tissue grows on the bowel or intestines.

-The tissue is made up of blood cells and connective and gland tissue.
+Blood cells, connective and gland tissue make up endometriosis tissue.
 It thickens every month until it sheds during menstruation if fertilization does not occur.

-When the tissue grows abnormally outside the uterus, such as on the bowel, the endometrial tissue still thickens in response to hormones.
-However, because this endometrial tissue cannot leave the body, it causes a variety of symptoms.
+When tissue similar to this grows outside the uterus, such as on the bowel, it still thickens in response to hormones.
+However, because this endometrial-like cannot leave the body, it causes a variety of symptoms.

 Doctors usually classify endometriosis as either superficial or deep.
-Superficial endometriosis grows on the surface of the bowel.
+In superficial endometrial-like tissue grows on the surface of the bowel.
 If the tissue penetrates the bowel wall, it is called deep bowel endometriosis.

-According to a 2018 review, after the genital organs, the bowel is the most common location for abnormal endometrial tissue to grow.
+According to a 2018 review, after the genital organs, the bowel is the most common location for abnormal endometrial-like tissue to grow.